PurwadhikaDev/HeraldGroup_DTI_01_FinalProject/README.md

 - **Purwadhika Digital Technology School**: For providing the learning platform and guidance throughout the project.
 - **Lecturer**: Mohammad Digjaya for his valuable input and support.
-- **Data Sources**: The dataset used in this project is from the UCI Machine Learning Repository.
-[Go to Dataset](https://www.kaggle.com/datasets/volodymyrgavrysh/bank-marketing-campaigns-dataset)
+- **Data Sources**: The dataset is obtained from the kaggle through this [link](https://www.kaggle.com/datasets/volodymyrgavrysh/bank-marketing-campaigns-dataset).
+This data originally is from the UCI Machine Learning Repository based on Portugal Banking System.
+[Go to Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing)

 Visit our tableau to see the model predictive performance and analysis!
 [Go to Tableau](https://public.tableau.com/views/HeraldBankMarketingCampaign/Dashboard5?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)